-You are cordially invited to attend Sohu.com Inc.'s Annual Meeting of Stockholders to be held at Sohu's offices at Level 12, Vision International Center, No. 1 Unit Zhongguancun East Road, Haidian District, Beijing 100084, People's Republic of China, on Thursday, May 12, 2005 at 10:00 a.m., Beijing time
+You are cordially invited to attend Sohu.com Inc.'s Annual Meeting of Stockholders to be held at Sohu's offices at Level 12, Vision International Center, No. 1 Unit Zhongguancun East Road, Haidian District, Beijing 100084, People's Republic of China, on Friday, June 9, 2006 at 10:00 a.m., Beijing time.

-Accompanying this letter are the official Notice of Annual Meeting, proxy statement and form of proxy.
-The matters listed in the Notice of Annual Meeting are described in detail in the proxy statement.
-At this year's Annual Meeting, we are asking stockholders to elect four directors, each to serve for a two-year term, approve under Sohu's 2000 Stock Incentive Plan (1) an increase from 8,000,000 to 9,500,000 in the number of shares available for issuance and (2) the provision of direct purchases of Sohu common stock by directors, officers, employees, consultants and advisors, and approve the selection of PricewaterhouseCoopers Zhong Tian CPAs Limited Company as our outside auditors.
+Accompanying this letter are the official Notice of Annual Meeting of Stockholders, Proxy Statement and form of proxy.
+The matters listed in the Notice of Annual Meeting of Stockholders are described in detail in the Proxy Statement.
+At this year's Annual Meeting, we are asking stockholders to elect two directors, each to serve for a two-year term, to approve an amendment to Sohu's 2000 Stock Incentive Plan to include restricted stock units among the types of incentives that may be granted to Sohu's directors, officers, employees, consultants and advisors and to ratify the appointment of PricewaterhouseCoopers Zhong Tian CPAs Limited Company as our independent auditors.
+The Board of Directors recommends that you vote FOR election of the director nominees, FOR the approval of the amendment to Sohu's 2000 Stock Incentive Plan and FOR the ratification of PricewaterhouseCoopers Zhong Tian CPAs Limited Company as our independent auditors.
+Please refer to the Proxy Statement for detailed information on each of the proposals and the Annual Meeting.